BunZe/yavm-api/README.md

 Only the required fields are, well, required, but you'll be missing on a lot of cool features, depending on what you leave out.

 `manager.js` contains the basic "job" that runs and connects everything.
 This includes fetching, parsing, updating and cleaning the database of old data.
-You can have a look, but its recommended not to touch it.
+You can have a look, but it’s recommended not to touch it.

 ## Airport Data
 You probably noticed the `dep` and `arr` objects back in the object structure we defined.
 Using the amazing [OpenFlights](https://openflights.org/data.html)  YAAM can add some useful airport data.
 To get this working, first run `scripts/insertAirporsAndAirlineData.js`, which will create a new collection in MongoDB called "airports", containing all the data we need.
 You need to run this script ONCE, ever.
 To use this data, you'll need to head over to `NetworkDataManager/utils.js`, which contains `getAirportInfo(ICAO)`.
 This function simply returns that exact object structure, with the airport data for the given ICAO code.